 What is stress eating?

 Oftentimes we find ourselves stress eating over specific triggers, which is why it is so prevalent during the holiday season.
+Feeling strapped for time & personal space, fulfilling family holiday obligations, and overspending are just a few stressors main holiday stressors.
 Stressful triggers are abound when you’re traveling constantly, interacting with friends and family more, and putting yourself at an overall higher stress level than, say, Labor Day weekend.

 The time between Thanksgiving and New Years is the most stressful part of the year.

 The holidays are a wonderful time of year because of all the delicious and wonderful food we cook, bake, and eat.
 If you’re susceptible to stress eating, however, the stress the holidays produces can be increased even more.

 How much weight is gained over the holidays?

 You’ll often hear and read that the average American can gain anywhere from 5-10 pounds during the holiday season [November to the New Year].